Charles T. Webber: Painting

-Webber's most famous contribution to the Underground Railroad is his painting of the same name.
+Webber's most famous contribution to the cause of the Underground Railroad is his painting of the same name.
 Webber completed this painting in 1893 for the World's Columbian Exposition of that year.
 The painting depicts a group of fugitives who are being led to freedom by abolitionists.
 Those depicted in the painting are friends of Webber—Hannah Haddock, Levi Coffin, and his wife, Catharine Coffin.
-Levi Coffin was a prominent abolitionist and was widely known throughout the movement.
-The painting is of particular significance to the movement due to the fact that it focuses on the abolitionists who brought southern slaves to freedom in the northern states, rather than the slaves themselves or the persecutors they fled.
+Levi Coffin was a prominent abolitionist widely known throughout the movement.
+The painting is of particular significance to the movement because it focuses on the abolitionists themselves—specifically those who brought southern slaves to freedom in the northern states—rather than the slaves or the persecutors they fled.

 Contributions to the Artistic Scene in Cincinnati

-The Cincinnati Academy of Fine Arts on October 18, 1838.
-Aiming to gain higher quality facilities for those in the artistic community, the Academy sponsored a number of exhibitions.
+On October 18, 1838, aiming to improve artistic facilities, The Cincinnati Academy of Fine Arts sponsored a number of exhibitions.
 Charles T. Webber sponsored a large loan exhibition of American and European art alongside various art collectors.

 Webber was also involved in Cincinnati's Sketch Club.
 He described the club's beginning as simple, with the club maintaining a profound sense of internal harmony until some wealthy merchants and preachers were included as honorary members.
 These members proved to bring about the group's eventual undoing, with the final meeting taking place on August 6, 1864, in Leon van Loo's studio.
 The Sketch Club is said to have had a major influence on the evolution of Cincinnati's artists and the artistic scene.

 In 1866, Webber assisted in the formation of an organisation which was named Associated Artists of Cincinnati.
 The organisation was founded by a group of amateur and more experienced artists who had a vision to make Cincinnati “the Art-center of the Great West”.
 As well as this, the group aimed to start an art school to provide the citizens of Cincinnati with a more comprehensive understanding of art.
 Webber was elected President of the organisation.
 On December 22, 1866, the group's first Annual Exhibition and Conversazione took place.
 Held in William Wiswell Jr's gallery, the exhibition included works by Thomas D. Jones, William P. Noble, and Henry Mosler (among others).
 In 1868, Associated Artists was absorbed by the Cincinnati Academy of Fine Arts.

 By the 1890s, Webber was considered Cincinnati's senior resident artist.
 Until his death in 1911, Webber remained an active member of the artistic community in Cincinnati.
 After his death, his artist friends wanted to purchase one of Webber's paintings, ‘The Underground Railroad’, for the Cincinnati Art Museum.
 To do this, they started a subscription service to raise funds as a tribute to Webber.
 This gesture indicates the high regard in which Webber was held within the artistic community of Cincinnati, and the reputation he had created for himself within the art world of the 19th Century.